Sicilian Wines, My Delightful Dozen. Baroque ‘n’ Roll, Part 2.

-Benanti’s 18 ha of vineyards on the eastern slopes of Mount Etna date back to the nineteenth century.
-Giuseppe Benanti revitalised the family firm in the late 80’s, by focusing on Etna’s white Carricante and red Nerello Mascalese.
+Benanti’s 18 ha of vineyards on Mount Etna’s eastern slopes date back to the nineteenth century.
+Giuseppe Benanti revitalised the family firm in the late ’80s, by focusing on Etna’s white Carricante and red Nerello Mascalese.
 They’ve now expanded into southeast Sicily.

 Pietramarina, Etna Bianco Superiore DOC.
 12.5%

 This pure Carricante comes from old bush vines planted in Benanti’s original vineyards.
-At 950 metres, the climate is distinctly cool, with considerable day/night temperature variation.
-Pale yellow, flecked with green.
+At 950 metres, the climate is distinctly cool, with considerable day/night temperature variation—pale yellow, flecked with green.
 The nose has tangerine, lime and herbs.
-Apple comes through on the palate too, a slight oily character adding pleasure.
+Apple comes through on the palate too, a slightly oily character adding pleasure.
 Very long, with an almond finish.
 It’s austere when young but fills out with age and can evolve over a decade.
-A classic.
+A classic and perhaps the greatest example made.
 AG Wines £43.99